tenancy/docs/docs/hyn/5.4/commands.md

 How it works:

-- Using the `--tenant` option is optional, if you leave it out the command will be run on all tenants.
+- Using the `--tenant` option is optional.
+If you leave it out the command will be run on all tenants.
-- Tenant option --tenant accepts either single website id or comma separated list of website ids.
+- The `--tenant` option accepts either a single website id or a comma separated list of website ids.
 - If your target command requires options or arguments, you can add them like this:

 ```bash